vesuxyz/docs/docs/explore/leaderboard.md

 slug: /explore/leaderboard
 ---

-The [Vesu Leaderboard](https://vesu.xyz/leaderboard) tracks the USD-value of the total interest earned across all Vesu markets for users.
+The [Vesu Leaderboard](https://vesu.xyz/leaderboard) tracks the USD-value of the total value locked across all Vesu markets for users.

 :::tip
 You can easily find your rank on the leaderboard by connecting your wallet to the Vesu app.